mongodb/docs/source/administration/monitoring.rst

 Ensure that the value specified here (i.e. ``100``) is above the :setting:`slowms` threshold.

-.. seealso:: ":doc:`/applications/optimization`" addresses strategies
+.. seealso:: The ":wiki:`Optimization`" wiki page addresses strategies that may improve the performance of your database queries and operations.

-   that may improve the performance of your database queries and operations.
+..
+STUB ":doc:`/applications/optimization`"

 .. _replica-set-monitoring: